 Most 1-oz wax melts will warm in an electric warmer with a strong scent throw ranging anywhere from 8–12 hours, depending on the scent type, size of your wax melt, and whether you're burning your wax melt continuously or in intervals.
 Here are a couple of things that can also affect how long your wax melt scents last:

 The hotter your wax warmer gets, the more intense your scent will be, but it will have a corresponding shorter time for scent release.
 Similarly, if you have a wax warmer that is colder in terms of warming temperature, it will release a milder hot throw, but the scent will last for a longer period.
 If you’re experimenting with using a potpourri crock, they can get too hot for your wax melts and quickly burn the fragrance out of your melt, causing it lose scent quickly.

 We recommend pairing the branded wax melts or tarts you prefer with their corresponding wax warmer.
 This is because no two companies have the same recipe for their wax melts; different combinations of oil-to-wax ratios require different temperatures to melt.
 Most wax melt brands will set their wax warmers to a pre-manufactured temperature specific to their wax melt recipe.
-For example, this company elicited a similar response when replying to customers who noted that the wax melts they ordered smelled different in one wax warmer vs. another.

 #2.
 Oil-to-Wax Ratio

 #3.
-Essential Oil vs. Fragrance Oil
+Traditional Fragrance vs. Natural Fragrance

 #4.
 How You Store Your Wax Melts